denizyuret/Knet.jl/docs/intro.rst

    ...

-BPTT, seqlength
-gclip
-reset
-sforw/sback
-modify update to compute norm there keepstate

-Training script:
+Note that we use ``sforw`` and ``sback`` instead of ``forw`` and ``back`` during sequence training: these save and restore internal state to allow multiple forward steps followed by multiple backward steps.  ``reset!`` is necessary to zero out or recover internal state before a sequence of forward steps.  ``ystack`` is used to store gold answers.
+The ``gclip`` is for gradient clipping, a common RNN training strategy to keep the parameters from diverging.

-Define a character based language model using an LSTM:
+With data and training script ready, all we need is a model.
+We will define a character based RNN language model using an LSTM:

 .. testcode::